atonymartin20/LS-Sprint-Challenge--JavaScript/ANSWERS.md

         4. Explicit Binding - Used during .call, .apply, .bind.

 5. Why do we need super() in an extended class?
-    A. Super passes attributes back to the constructore of the parent object.
+    A. Super passes attributes back to the constructor of the parent object.